SoloUnity/dolphin-wii-controller/README.md

 * In the server browser window (after tapping "Join") the ★'d server is the one last connected to.
 * Servers are advertised automatically with Bonjour, so no need to enter manual information if everyone's in the same room.
 * For remote play, tap the Network icon in the macOS app's toolbar to find the port, forward to a public IP address, and enter the address manually.

-❤️ inspired by (and originally forked from, but since rewritten) https://github.com/ajaymerchia/dolphin-controller